 Abstract: This policy sets out the schools commitment and mechanisms to protect children from all forms of abuse.
-It is based on the Buckinghamshire Council Child Protection Policy and Framework for Schools and has been adapted for use by Lent Rise School.

-Approved by: Mrs M Young Chair of Governors Algo
+Approved by: Mrs M Young Chair of Governors Mos

-Approved by: Mrs J Watson Headteacher Roll.
+Approved by: Mrs J Watson Headteacher Rock.

-Last reviewed on: 01/09/2023
+Last reviewed on: 05/09/2024

-Next review due by: 31/08/2024
+Next review due by: 04/09/2025

 Policy number: LRS0031